Skip to content

 Warning

 Git generators are often used to make it easier for (non-admin) developers to create Applications.
 If the project field in your ApplicationSet is templated, developers may be able to create Applications under Projects with excessive permissions.
-For ApplicationSets with a templated project field, the source of truth must be controlled by admins - in the case of git generators, PRs must require admin approval.
+For ApplicationSets with a templated project field, the source of truth must be controlled by admins - in the case of git generators, PRs must require admin approval. - Git generator does not support Signature Verification For ApplicationSets with a templated project field.

 Git Generator: Directories